coelhotv/ai-agent-squad/README.md

-7.  **Workflow Resumes:** The backend invokes the graph again, passing the same `task_id` as the `thread_id`.
-The `SqliteSaver` checkpointer automatically finds the saved state for that thread and resumes the graph exactly where it left off.
+7.  **Workflow Resumes:** The backend invokes the graph again, passing the same `task_id` as the `thread_id`. `AsyncSqliteSaver` automatically finds the saved state for that thread and resumes the graph exactly where it left off.